 Dorla is an ordained Chaplain and NV State licensed Minister.
 She is the Chaplaincy Prayer team lead and consultant, scheduling monthly prayer telephone conferences, and an in-house prayer vigil ministry.
 She is a Chaplain partnered LVMPD METRO volunteer, and the RRSAR volunteer.
 Dorla is an Asst. on the Chaplains Worship ministry; which has included services for the LVRM, CC Juvenile Detention, and Westcare.
 She is an asst.
 Academy instructor substitute for Biblical Studies.
 A member of The Champion Center of Las Vegas, serving on the Leadership Team, Prayer Ministry, and the Usher Ministry.She previously served as the Church School Superintendent for New Dawn Missionary Baptist Church, Hyattsville Md., and Friendship Missionary Baptist Church, Ft.
 Myers Florida.
 While sitting under the Leadership teaching of Dr. David L. Worthy, Bread of Life Ministries, Charlotte, NC. she was taught how to apply the principles of purposeful prayer.

-Bryan is the HOPE Executive Board President of H.O.P.E.
-Chaplains a non-profit volunteer ministry serving the local hospitals and nursing homes, hospices, etc. in the Las Vegas area since 1973.
 Chaplain Bryan is a Board Consultant for Chaplaincy Nevada and serves as a member of the Nevada Chaplains Corp USA.
-Chaplain Bryan is also the founder of THE T.U.F.F SERVICES MINISTRIES™ a Certified Pastoral Counseling Service which offers a Religious and Nonreligious Pastoral Coaching, Counseling and Relief Services.
+Chaplain Bryan is also the founder/CEO of THE T.U.F.F SERVICES MINISTRIES™ a Certified Pastoral Counseling Service which offers a Religious and Nonreligious Pastoral Coaching, Counseling and Relief Services.
 Chaplain Bryan is a member and a co-Lead for the Nevada State Chaplains Task-Force-Crisis Response Unit.
 He is NV State licensed Minister, and Marriage Officiant.
 He is the Chaplaincy lead for the No One Dies Alone at Sunrise Hospital.
 He is the lead for Chaplaincy with the Fire Dept.

 Conduct Review Committee